v1j4y/cmake-workshop/content/targets.rst

 Real-world projects require more than compiling a few source files into executables and/or libraries.
-In the vast majority of cases, you will be faced with projects comprising hundreds of source files sprawling in a complex source tree.
+In the vast majority of cases, you will be faced with projects comprising dozens to hundreds of source files sprawling in a complex source tree.
 Using modern CMake helps you keep the complexity of the build system in check.

 It's all about targets and properties
 -------------------------------------

 With the advent of CMake 3.0, also known as **Modern CMake**, there has been a significant shift in the way the CMake domain-specific language (DSL) is structured.
-Rather than relying on **variables** to convey information in a project, we should shift to using **targets** and **properties**.
+Rather than relying on global scope **variables** to convey information in a project, we should shift to using **targets** and **properties**.

+We will first demonstrate the better, nicer way using targets and properties, but we will also contrast this approach with less nice solutions that many codes use (global variables and less abstraction), so that we learn recognizing good patterns and stay away from less maintainable patterns for our own projects.

 Targets
 +++++++